 We encourage our artists to make their video clips as unique as possible, so that they stand out and are more likely to be purchased.
 Cloud timelapses with unique, identifiable weather conditions are great, for example.
 Even more useful are videos of cloud timelapses over specific parts of the world, such as identifiable cities, countries, and landscapes.
 Capturing video in a variety of different contexts and environments will not only appeal to potential buyers seeking clouds, but also those looking for those exotic and exciting locales around the world.

 Music: From the Office to Africa

 Corporate inspirational music is one of our most frequently submitted audio types.
 We currently have over 72,000 songs that come up in a search for “corporate,” some of which have never sold.
 Like with the real corporate world, ours is full of competition and it’s a dog-eat-dog world out there.
-This one is one of the winners:

 On the other hand, we’d love to have more West African music.
 The sounds of Ghana, Mali, Senegal and Nigeria are filled with polyrhythms, buzzing notes, bells, and call-and-response anthems.
 With summer coming up in the Northern Hemisphere, it would be great to have more of these upbeat sounds.